 Additional information may be requested by email or mail to support your renewal application.

-If you are renewing under the Regular Program, a $10 renewal fee will be added to your deferment account if your renewal agreement is approved.
+If you’re renewing under the Regular Program, a $10 renewal fee will be added to your deferment account each year if your renewal agreement is approved.

 There are no fees for the Families with Children Program.

 If you submit your renewal application after the tax due date or your renewal is rejected for any reason after the tax due date, your property tax office may charge you a late payment penalty.
 Late payment penalties are legislative and cannot be waived or removed.

 - You no longer meet all qualifications for the tax deferment program

 - You don’t provide us with requested information by the date indicated

 - You pay your current year’s property taxes in full

 - You have unpaid penalties, interest, taxes in arrears, utility user fees or unclaimed previous year Home Owner Grants (if eligible).
 You can apply to renew once this has been paid